cse-labs/k8s-quickstart/03-Docker-Part-2/README.md

 # run a simple web app
 # pull from GitHub container registry (ghcr.io/retaildevcrews)
 # use the beta tag (:beta)
-# pass the --in-memory flag to the container
+# pass the --in-memory and --prometheus flags to the container
-docker run -d --name web ghcr.io/retaildevcrews/ngsa-app:beta --in-memory
+docker run -d --name web ghcr.io/retaildevcrews/ngsa-app:beta --in-memory --prometheus

 # see what happened
 docker ps